shanti-gzmn/platzigram/README.md

 ## Installation

-This project runs on Python 3.10.6 and Flask.
+This project runs on Python 3.10.6 and Django 4.2.5

 Follow these steps to set it up locally:

 ### Prerequisites